As the owner-manager of a small or medium enterprise, your own financial affairs are likely to be closely entwined with the way you run your business.

 - Dividend yields are similar to current low annuity rates.

 - You continue to have access to the entire fund.

 - Funds are only free from income tax and capital gains tax once they are in an ISA - you will be taxed extracting the money from the business.

 - Each individual can invest up to £20,000 a year in any combination of cash, stocks and shares.

-- The Government introduced a new lifetime ISA in April 2017 that can be opened by savers under the age of 40.
-You can invest up to £4,000 per year up to the age of 50, to save towards a first home or retirement.
+- Savers under the age of 40 can invest up to £4,000 per year up to the age of 50 in a lifetime ISA, to save towards a first home or retirement.

 You can make tax-advantaged investments in other small unquoted trading companies

 - EISs, SEISs and Venture Capital Trusts offer a number of tax advantages, but can represent a high-risk investment.